everburstSun/dash-molstar/docs/source/load.md

 ### General options

 The general options are used to control the look of the viewer object, including whether to show some control panels or buttons.
 The avaliable options are listed as follows.
-If the keys are not specified in `layout` parameter, the default value will be applied.
+If the keys are not specified in `layout` argument, the default value will be applied.

 | Keys | Optional Values | Default Value |
 | --- | --- | --- |